HeirOfNorton/portfolio/competency-b.md

 challenge the library faces, then, is how to best allocate scarce resources among many different departments.

-The Portola Middle School Library Media Center is significantly smaller, though just as busy thanks to even scarcer resources.
+The P------ Middle School Library Media Center is significantly smaller, though just as busy thanks to even scarcer resources.
 Due to renovations, the media center is actually currently housed in two large storage containers, with space very much at a premium.
 The library currently only has one person on staff, a single librarian who, at the time of analysis, had not yet received her MLIS degree.
 Additional needs are met, when possible, by student volunteers, though most of the time the librarian is on her own.
-The Portola Middle School, and thus its library, serves young adolescents from several nearby towns, most of whom are bussed in from their homes, while many residents of the town in which the school is located end up attending other, private schools.
+The P------ Middle School, and thus its library, serves young adolescents from several nearby towns, most of whom are bussed in from their homes, while many residents of the town in which the school is located end up attending other, private schools.
 The